kevin-tofu/scikit-topt/paper/paper.md

 # Usage Example

 The following example demonstrates how to use Scikit-topt to perform topology optimization on an unstructured mesh using the Optimality Criteria (OC) method.
-First, a mesh is loaded using `scikit-fem`, and a `TaskConfig` object is defined with material properties and boundary conditions.
+First, a mesh is loaded using `scikit-fem`, and a `LinearElastisicity` object is defined with material properties and boundary conditions.
 Next, a configuration object for the optimizer is created, and the optimization process is launched.
-In this example, a `TaskConfig` is created from a mesh file using `scikit-fem`, which defines the FEM model, material properties, and boundary conditions.
+In this example, a `LinearElastisicity` is created from a mesh file using `scikit-fem`, which defines the FEM model, material properties, and boundary conditions.
 Then, `OC_Config` sets the optimization parameters such as volume fraction and iteration limits.
 Finally, the optimizer is executed.

 ```python